musnit/castle-client/core/README.md

 'build/debug' and can be used with a profiler or debugger tool.
 They need to be launched with 'core/' as the working directory.

+To build and run from Xcode, use `./run.sh xcode` then open 'build/xcode/castle-core.xcodeproj' and select the castle-core target.

 ## Development

 If you're contributing changes to the codebase, please take the time to read